EEN421/EEN421.github.io/_posts/2024-01-19-PowerBI-&-Log-Analytics-Workspace.md

 # Run and export our KQL to a PowerBI M Query

-1 -	Fire up your favourite browser, navigate to the [Azure portal](https://portal.azure.com) and load your Log Analytics Workspace or choice. <br/><br/>
+1 -	Fire up your favourite browser, navigate to the [Azure portal](https://portal.azure.com) and load your Log Analytics Workspace of choice. <br/><br/>
 2 -	Paste the *90 Day Billable Ingest Volume.kql* query into the query window and run it. <br/><br/>
 3 -	Once the query has finished running, the **--> Export** button will become available.
 Click on it and select **PowerBI (as an M query)**, illustrated below.